 orientation.

-If the task is to compare individual con_gurations with respect to the pairs of

-the interacting amino acids, a further drill-down is necessary.
+If the task is to compare individual configurations with respect to the pairs of interacting amino acids, a further drill-down is necessary.
 Therefore, in the next

-section, we propose another abstracted view supporting mainly the comparison of

-the paired amino acids in individual contact zones of selected con_gurations.
+section, we propose another abstract view supporting mainly the comparison of paired amino acids in individual contact zones from selected configurations.

 Contact-Zone List-View